 Poodles were used in Europe as truffle-sniffing dogs in the 17th Century and were highly regarded because of their strong sense of smell.

-For hundreds of years, Poodles have found employment by several worldwide militaries.
+For hundreds of years, Poodles have found employment in several worldwide militaries.
 The US military categorized the Poodle in 1942 as one of their 32 ‘War Dog’ breeds.

 Cocker Spaniel Sense of Smell

 The sense of smell in a Cocker Spaniel is exceptional.
 They can detect an odour a long way off.
-Unfortunately, the Cocker also has a pressing need to go and investigate the smell, so it’s typically less hassle to keep the dog on a lead when out walking.
+Unfortunately, the Cocker also needs to investigate the smell, so it’s typically less hassle to keep the dog on a lead when out walking.
 Their incredible sense of smell is the main reason why the security services employ Cocker Spaniels in drug detection.

 Cocker Spaniels have a long history of working alongside hunters and retrieving shot birds.
 Breeders gave this little Spaniel the name “Cocker” because the dog was used for flushing woodcock from the fields and hedgerows.

 How Good Is A Cockapoo’s Sense Of Smell?

 So, with parents like the Cockapoos, there’s little surprise they have a decent sense of smell.
 This is probably why Luna can hear me opening a packet of biscuits downstairs when she is asleep upstairs unless she has the kitchen cupboard wired with a silent alarm.

 If you’re considering improving your Cockapoo’s sense of smell, the treasure hunt game I mentioned earlier is an excellent way to get the best out of your Cockapoo’s sense of smell.
 In addition, it will also help with mental stimulation, allow the dog to use their natural flushing abilities, and help develop their tracking skills.
 There’s a lot to be said for a simple treasure hunt game.